Renovation

 The 7 best ways to find a short-term rental while you renovate your NYC apartment

-• Short-term rentals can be difficult to find and cost 20 to 30 percent more than regular long-term leases
+• Short-term rentals can be difficult to find and cost 20 to 30 percent more than long-term leases

 • To increase your options, consider corporate housing, extended-stay properties, and leasebreaks